CaddyGlow/handcontrol/docs/FEATURE_RELAY.md

 - If the relay cannot validate a token or secret it sends an error frame and closes the WebSocket with code `4401` (custom “unauthorized”).
 - Idle tunnels are closed after `idle_timeout_seconds` (default 600) with clean close code `1000`.

+#### Synchronization & Race Prevention

+- The relay tracks each tunnel in a `Pending` state until it has received `tunnel_ready` from both server and client; only then does it transition to `Active` and begin forwarding bytes.
+- If the client sends `tunnel_ready` before the server connects, the relay queues the signal and starts a 5-second timer; if the server does not arrive before timeout, the relay responds with an error and closes the socket gracefully.
+- Conversely, if the server opens the tunnel first, its `tunnel_ready` is buffered until the client-initialized socket confirms readiness.
+- This handshake ensures neither side processes application data until the opposite endpoint is confirmed, eliminating race conditions where one party might start writing TLS records into a half-open tunnel.

 #### Preserving End-to-End TLS

 Because the relay only sees opaque TLS bytes inside the WebSocket tunnel, it never terminates or inspects the mutual TLS session between Android and the PC server.
 Certificate validation and client authentication continue to happen exactly as they do on a direct connection.
 The relay simply copies binary frames in both directions.